kraasch/astar-with-tests/README.md

 ![a-star on chunk level](./info/idea_03.png)

+NOTE: after the connections between the chunks 0-7 have been analyzed in-chunk search of these eight chunks can run in parallel.

  - [ ] dynamically analyze dividers between chunks for connectivity.
  - [ ] if chunks are connected, try to search path thru them, otherwise optimize path thru other chunks.